ayrna/orca/doc/orca-tutorial-2.md

 The algorithm can be configured using different activation functions for the hidden layer ('sig, 'sin', 'hardlim','tribas', 'radbas', 'up','rbf'/'krbf' or 'grbf').
 During training, the user has to specify the following parameter in the `param` structure:
 - Parameter `hiddenN`: number of hidden nodes of the model.
 This is a decisive parameter for avoiding overfitting.

-Now, we perform a test for training ELMOP:
+Now, we perform a test for training ELMOP (note that ELMOP is not deterministic, this is, the results may vary among different runs of the algorithm):
 ```MATLAB
 >> algorithmObj = ELMOP('activationFunction','sig');
 info = algorithmObj.runAlgorithm(train,test,struct('hiddenN',20));